EngrFELIX/portable-portfolio/public/content/Profile.md

 - I'm a passionate computer engineer, software developer and a clergy man based in Lagos state, Nigeria.

 ## About
-I have a passion for computer engineering/software development and a strong interest to code.
-I am a Reformer and representative of God's Kingdom.
+I have a passion for computer engineering/software development and a strong interest and passion about tech.
+I am a problem solver by heart.
+I love teaching, learning new things, watching football and surfing the internet.I am a Reformer and representative of God's Kingdom.

 ## Contact